To Memorize or to Retrieve: Scaling the Interaction Between Pretraining and Retrieval: Discussion

 Our findings also clarify the role of retrieval quality.
-Improvements from better query formulation and oracle-style retrieval indicate that some of the observed trade-off is bottlenecked by the retriever rather than the language model alone.
-However, even stronger retrieval does not uniformly eliminate the need for parametric capacity, especially on reasoning-heavy tasks where the limiting factor appears to be computation over knowledge rather than access to it.
-In this sense, retrieval is most naturally interpreted as a complement to parametric learning rather than a universal substitute for it.
+Improvements from better query formulation and oracle-style retrieval indicate that some of the observed trade-off is bottlenecked by the retriever rather than the language model.
+However, even stronger retrieval does not eliminate the need for parametric capacity, especially on reasoning-heavy tasks where the limiting factor appears to be computation over knowledge.
 More broadly, this work suggests a shift in how pretraining corpora should be conceptualized.
 Rather than assuming that all available data should be compressed into weights, future language model design may benefit from explicitly partitioning corpora into data intended for internalization versus external access.
 This perspective aligns naturally with practical system design, where model capacity, training cost, memory footprint, and inference latency are all coupled.

-\textbf{Limitations.} There are several factors in our present study that could be expanded.
+\paragraph{Limitations.} There are several factors in our present study that could be expanded.
 First, the retrieval setup is intentionally simple and fixed: we use a single retriever, a fixed chunking strategy, and a fixed top-$k$ protocol.
 Although this isolates the effect of retrieval scale, it likely understates the gains achievable with stronger retrieval pipelines, as we briefly investigate.
-Second, our evaluation focuses primarily on perplexity as the most stable metric for scaling analysis; while appropriate for fitting smooth laws, this does not fully capture all downstream behaviors of interest.
+Second, our evaluation focuses primarily on gold-answer perplexity as the most stable metric for scaling analysis; while appropriate for fitting smooth laws, this does not fully capture all downstream behaviors of interest.
 Third, although we study a broad range of model sizes, our conclusions are still limited to the scales, architectures, and corpora explored here.